-We think about grief a lot around here – we write about types of grief, grief theory, personal reflections, creative expression for coping with grief, practical ideas for managing grief, and on and on and on.
-But there are some days that all seems like a lot to take in.
-We think back to the basics.
-Not the theory stuff, not the ideas about how to cope — just the really basic things that people never tell you about grief.
+We think about grief a lot around here… We write about types of grief, grief theory, personal reflections, creative expression for coping with grief, practical ideas for managing grief, and on and on and on.
+But there are some days that all that seems like a lot to take in.
+So, we think back to the basics.
+Not the theory stuff, not the ideas about how to cope… just the really basic things that people never tell you about grief.

-So, with your help, that is what we have today — a quick and dirty list of the things we wish we had known about grief before we knew anything about grief.
-If it’s in quotes, it is something one of our fabulous readers shared with us on Twitter or Facebook.
-If you finish this post and you’re annoyed about all the things we forgot, leave a comment to keep the list going.
+So, with your help, that is what we have today: a quick and dirty list of the things we wish we had known about grief before we knew anything about grief.
+If it’s in quotes, it’s something one of our fabulous readers shared with us on Twitter or Facebook.
+If you finish this post and you’re annoyed about all the things we forgot, leave a comment to keep the list going!

 2. You can plan for death, but death does not always comply with our wishes or plans.